-But don’t you think you could also have favourable outcomes if you challenged your normal routine patterns?
-What if your best ideas originated from voluntary bursts but you ignored them due to demanding perfect adherence?
+But don’t you think you could also have favourable outcomes if you challenged your routine patterns?
+What if your best ideas originated from voluntary bursts, but you ignored them due to demanding perfect adherence?

 Think about it.
 You can open a realm of infinite possibilities for yourself when you allow a little wiggle room.

-With that, I find a fluid style to be more natural and realistic as opposed to a constrained approach.
+With that, a fluid style is more natural and realistic as opposed to a constrained approach.

 This leads me to the beauty of spontaneity.